bresleveloper/loopback4-tutorial/README.md

 In the CLI enter `lb4 model`, and answer the questions.
 You currently ask for and `Entity` type model.

-Once you to property generation, you can slowly but surely enter all your props names (db column names) that you desire in a CRUD operation.
-If its really long you can make a few chosen ones and copy-paste from the generated `.model.ts.` file
+For property generation, you can slowly but surely enter all your props names (db column names) that you desire in a CRUD operation.
+If its really long you can make a few chosen ones and copy-paste from the generated `.model.ts` file

 ```
   @property({